PythonTech-International/book-recommendation-system/README.md

 ### Including other parameters such as author or genre
 Changed the implementation of generate_batch function and the way paires were created.
 After the change these paramters were taking into account also authour and genres.
 After this change generated graphs looked significantly changes.
-The model was learning embedings of some books but others stayed in one big cluster.
+The model was learning embedings of some books but others stayed in one big cluster with no embedings.

 ### Data exploration
 The data provided by wikipedia is highly imperfect for evaluating a proper model.
 There is missing data, improper symbols, inconsistent formatting etc.
+For example:
+- the number of records without publishing date - 21890
+- records with only genre and author - 25109
+- records with author, genre, country, language, publishing date - 5020.

 ### Better visualizations
 For better visualizations TensorBoard was used.
 It provided 3D graphs which allowed us to make better judgements of model embeddings.

+*Conclusions: Considering more features from the provided dataset improved grouping of similar books further improving book recomendations.
+Projections of embeddings and interactive plots help with evaluating recommender systems although this method is still liable to bias and experimentalist error​.
+The data set is incomplete and further data cleaning might yield better results.
+Implementation of methods to evaluate recommendation metrics will provide more concrete evaluation standards​.*

 ## Late May 2021
 ...